 Senior pets are some of our most special patients.
 We’ve seen them through the chaotic puppy and kitten stage and had many years to develop a strong relationship with them and now they are more willing to calmly spend time relaxing with us.
-Mitchell Veterinary Services recommends a physical exam every six months for senior pets.
+We recommend a physical exam every six months for senior pets.

 Here are some medical differences between an adult and a senior pet:

 - Decreased ability to digest protein and decreased metabolic rate

 - Declining hearing, vision and sense of smell

 - Skin and coat changes

 - Increased risk of heart and lung disease

 - Progression of tooth and gum disease

 - Increased risk for hormone disorders